Ohio health departments could be bringing vaccines to 16 and 17-year-olds

-“Again our goal is the same as it frankly is with our college students, that is to get as many of them vaccinated as we can before the summer starts,” says Gov. Mike DeWine.
-“This is entirely up to the individuals and in the case of the 16 and 17-year-olds, they will have to have of course a permission slip brought into school before they are able to do that.”
+“Again, our goal is the same as it frankly is with our college students, and that is to get as many of them vaccinated as we can before the summer starts,” says Gov. Mike DeWine.
+“This is entirely up to the individuals and in the case of the 16 and 17-year-olds, they will have to have of course a permission slip brought into school before they would be able to do that.”

 The state health department says one out of three residents have gotten at least their first dose of the vaccine and nearly 20% have completed their vaccine process.